return42/sphkerneldoc/linux_src_doc/include/drm/drm_plane_h.rst

     width of visible portion of plane (in 16.16)

 alpha
-    opacity of the plane
+    Opacity of the plane with 0 as completely transparent and 0xffff as completely opaque.
+See \ :c:func:`drm_plane_create_alpha_property`\  for more details.

+pixel_blend_mode
+    The alpha blending equation selection, describing how the pixels from the current plane are composited with the background.
+Value can be one of DRM_MODE_BLEND_*

 rotation
-    rotation of the plane
+    Rotation of the plane.
+See \ :c:func:`drm_plane_create_rotation_property`\  for more details.

 zpos
-    priority of the given plane on crtc (optional) Note that multiple active planes on the same crtc can have an identical zpos value.
+    Priority of the given plane on crtc (optional).

+    Note that multiple active planes on the same crtc can have an identical zpos value.
 The rule to solving the conflict is to compare the plane object IDs; the plane with a higher ID must be stacked on top of a plane with a lower ID.

+    See \ :c:func:`drm_plane_create_zpos_property`\  and
+    \ :c:func:`drm_plane_create_zpos_immutable_property`\  for more details.

 normalized_zpos
-    normalized value of zpos: unique, range from 0 to N-1 where N is the number of active planes for given crtc.
-Note that the driver must set drm_mode_config.normalize_zpos or call
+    Normalized value of zpos: unique, range from 0 to N-1 where N is the number of active planes for given crtc.
+Note that the driver must set
-    \ :c:func:`drm_atomic_normalize_zpos`\  to update this before it can be trusted.
+    \ :c:type:`drm_mode_config.normalize_zpos <drm_mode_config>`\  or call \ :c:func:`drm_atomic_normalize_zpos`\  to
+    update this before it can be trusted.

 color_encoding